sioquim/markdown-cv/index.md

 `2020 - Current`
 __Frontend Lead__, Equimentshare, Auckland

-- Architected and implemented a scalable web platform that dynamically loads an application with isolated dependencies on demand.
+- Architected and implemented a scalable web platform that loads applications with isolated dependencies on demand.

-- Used NextJS to for client-side and server-side rendering with serverless endpoints for authentication and user management.
-Implemented service-workers for a better offline experience and PWA.
+- Used NextJS to for client-side and server-side rendering with serverless authentication endpoints.
+Also added service-workers for a better offline experience and PWA.

-- Created a component, pattern, and utility libraries stored in a repository so applications can share their UI and data layers.
+- Created a component, pattern, and utility libraries so applications can share UI and data layers.

-- Used Gitlab pipelines for CI/CD and deploy Frontend monorepos to Vercel as a separate project.
+- Configured Gitlab pipelines to deploy multiple Frontend apps to Vercel.

 - Conducted Frontend workshops to learn latest React from scratch.

 `2019 - 2020`
 __Analyst Programmer (Contract)__, ANZ, Auckland

-- Improved Internet Banking Frontend CI/CD build by 8-10 minutes.
+- Improved Internet Banking CI/CD pipeline speed by 8-10 minutes.

 - Responsible for client-side app security for Internet Banking.

-- Worked on accessibility to make applications compatible with screen readers and compliant with WCAG.
+- Worked on accessibility to make applications compatible with screen readers and compliant with WCAG 2.0.

-- Added a new feature to the client application to simplify the home loan renewal process

 `2016 - 2019`
 __Senior Frontend Developer/Project Tech Lead__, Roam Ltd., Auckland